Drone Laws in Nevada

 1. The Commission on Tourism shall prepare and publish an aerial navigational chart of the State for the use of pilots of private aircraft.
 The chart must contain such navigational and other information as the Commission determines to be desirable.
 The Commission shall charge a fee for each chart which is sufficient to pay for the cost of printing the chart.

 2. The Aerial Navigational Chart Account is hereby created in the State General Fund.
-All money received by the Commission pursuant to subsection 1 must be deposited in the Account.
-Money in the Account may only be used by the Commission for printing aerial navigational charts of the State for the use of pilots of private aircraft.
+All money the Commission receives pursuant to subsection one must be deposited in the Account.
+Money in the Account may only be used by the Commission to print aerial navigational charts of the State for the use of private aircraft pilots.

 (Added to NRS by 1979, 1091; A 1983, 1171)

-Chapter 551: SB421 AN ACT relating to aeronautics; requiring the establishment and carrying out of a program relating to certain unmanned aircraft systems; making an appropriation; and providing other matters properly relating thereto.
+Chapter 551: SB421 AN ACT relating to aeronautics, requiring establishing and carrying out a program relating to certain unmanned aircraft systems; making an appropriation; and providing other matters properly relating thereto.

 Specific additional UAV laws by local governments within Nevada